occamai/rf2vec/README.md

 * Research all the relevant papers and create a folder in this repo
 * Locate or generate another signal databases (different types of signals) and perform transfer learning experiments
 * Create a custom signal generation and signal capture rig
-* Check out SDR (Software Defined Radio) projects like this: http://www.hdsdr.de/
+* * Check out SDR (Software Defined Radio) projects like this: http://www.hdsdr.de/
-* Check out DIY RF Projects like this: https://spectrum.ieee.org/geek-life/hands-on/track-the-movement-of-the-milky-way-with-this-diy-radio-telescope
+* * Check out DIY RF Projects like this: https://spectrum.ieee.org/geek-life/hands-on/track-the-movement-of-the-milky-way-with-this-diy-radio-telescope

+# Interesting...

+* Using ML to detect humans behind a wall via radio-waves - https://www.technologyreview.com/s/614470/machine-vision-has-learned-to-use-radio-waves-to-see-through-walls-and-in-darkness/?utm_source=newsletters&utm_medium=email&utm_campaign=the_algorithm.unpaid.engagement